Student Services

 Sexual violence, sexual harassment, stalking, and relationship violence have a profound impact on a victim’s academic, social, working, and personal life and negatively affects victims’ friends and families, other students, co-workers, and members of the university community.
 To combat this complex social problem, OPS provides resources and educational programs designed to prevent sexual violence and other acts of sexual misconduct, including sexual harassment, provide information about what to do when an incident has occurred, and increase awareness of campus and community resources for support and response.

 Victims of sexual violence, sexual harassment, stalking, and relationship violence are encouraged to seek support and report the incident.
-OPS has appointed a Title IX coordinator, Cynthia Grissom-Young, to oversee OPS response to Title IX complaints, develop training and education programs/materials for faculty, staff, and students, as well as monitor trends and effectiveness of Title IX education efforts.
+OPS has appointed a Title IX coordinator, Jade Gingue, to oversee OPS response to Title IX complaints, develop training and education programs/materials for faculty, staff, and students, as well as monitor trends and effectiveness of Title IX education efforts.

-Inquiries concerning the application of Title IX may be referred to the Title IX coordinator, Cynthia Grissom-Young, or to the United States Department of Education, Office of Civil Rights.
+Inquiries concerning the application of Title IX may be referred to the Title IX coordinator, Jade Gingue, or to the United States Department of Education, Office of Civil Rights.